April 21, 2016

 - Comply with commercial motor vehicle entry-level driver training requirements.

 This sounds like a lot to remember, mostly because it is.
-These regulations are only a small part of what you must stay on top of when you run a trucking authority.
-Make sure when the times comes, you contact Motor Carrier HQ for all your authority needs.
+These regulations are only a small part of what you must stay on top of when you run a trucking company.
+What we haven’t covered here is having certain things in your truck and on your truck, which you can download for free on our website.